Skip to content

 print(ev)

-Wrap the loop in while True: try: ... except ConnectionError: ... for a production indexer — the underlying HTTP connection drops occasionally on long-running streams and reconnecting at the SSE level is fine because the server's event window covers the last ~1000 IDs per type.
+For a production indexer, wrap the loop in while True: try: ... except ConnectionError: ....
+The underlying HTTP connection drops occasionally on long-running streams; reconnecting at the SSE level is safe because the server's event window covers the last ~1000 IDs per type.

 Errors